Macroeconomics Complete Study Guide

 Outside Video: Crash Course, ACDC

-Game: Monetary Multiplier Calculations
+Game: Monetary Equation of Exchange Calculations

 *Monetary Policy Tools: Understand how expansionary and contractionary monetary policy can be used to impact the overall economy and close output gaps.
 Know what open market operations are.
 Be able to show how monetary policy impacts the money market, and AS/AD model.
 Understand how changes in the money supply are multiplied through the banking system.